10 [Best Cheap] Volunteer in Nepal Orphanage & Children’s Project Providers For 2020

 GVI is a bit more expensive than other programs; however, their deep commitment to operate ethically and sustainably, especially in children’s and orphanage volunteer programs, along with unmatched training and support, mean you get what you pay for with this organization.
 Excellent online reviews include comments like “a priceless experience” “felt supported and safe” “most incredible thing I have ever done.”
 If you want a high-quality, responsibly operated volunteer experience in Nepal, be sure to look at GVI.

 This article summarizes the best cheap orphanage and childcare volunteer opportunities available in Nepal.
 If you are seeking to volunteer in an orphanage in Nepal, feel free to contact any of the providers spotlighted.
-Also, read our articles on best affordable volunteer providers in Nepal, India, SriLankan, Costa Rica, Thailand, Cambodia, Peru, South Africa
+Also, read our articles on best affordable volunteer providers in India, Sirlanka, Thailand, Ghana, Uganda, Cambodia, Kenya, Tanzania, Peru, Guatemala, South Africa and Ecuador.

 Aleksander is a writer who specializes in travel and technology.
 Originally educated as a software engineer, he now travels the world as a digital nomad writing content for organizations and publications.
 On his spare time, Aleksander likes to travel, listen to history podcasts, binge Netflix and read Sci-Fi and Fantasy.